Robustness-Aware Tool Selection and Manipulation Planning with Learned Energy-Informed Guidance

 \section{Abstract}

-Humans subconsciously choose robust ways of selecting and using tools, based on years of embodied experience—for example, choosing a ladle instead of a flat spatula to serve meatballs.
-However, robustness under uncertainty remains underexplored in robotic tool-use planning.
-This paper presents a robustness-aware framework that jointly selects tools and plans contact-rich manipulation trajectories, explicitly optimizing for robustness against environmental disturbances.
-At the core of our approach is a learned, energy-based robustness metric, which guides the planner towards robust manipulation behaviors.
+Humans subconsciously choose robust ways of selecting and using tools, for example, choosing a ladle over a flat spatula to serve meatballs.
+However, robustness under external disturbances remains underexplored in robotic tool-use planning.
+This paper presents a robustness-aware method that jointly selects tools and plans contact-rich manipulation trajectories, explicitly optimizing for robustness against disturbances.
+At the core of our method is an energy-based robustness metric that guides the planner toward robust manipulation behaviors.
 We formulate a hierarchical optimization pipeline that first identifies a tool and configuration that optimizes robustness, and then plans a corresponding manipulation trajectory that maintains robustness throughout execution.
-We evaluate our approach across three representative tool-use tasks.
-Simulation and real-world results demonstrate that our approach consistently selects robust tools and generates disturbance-resilient manipulation plans.
+We evaluate our method across three representative tool-use tasks.
+Simulation and real-world results demonstrate that our method consistently selects robust tools and generates disturbance-resilient manipulation plans.